 1966 is a collaboration among these people:

-Kelly Grey Carlisle’s memoir, We Are All Shipwrecks, is forthcoming from Sourcebooks.
-Her creative nonfiction appears in Ploughshares, Salon, The New England Review, The Sun, River Teeth, Subtropics, and The Rumpus.
-She is an Assistant Professor of English at Trinity University in San Antonio, Texas. www.kellygreycarlisle.com
+Kelly Grey Carlisle’s memoir is We Are All Shipwrecks.
+Her creative nonfiction has appeared in Ploughshares, Salon, The New England Review, The Sun, River Teeth, Subtropics, and The Rumpus.
+She is an Associate Professor of English at Trinity University in San Antonio, Texas. www.kellygreycarlisle.com

 Hannah Hsu, born and raised in Houston, TX, studies Choral Music Education and Creative Writing.
 In addition to being a movie-talker, video essay enthousiast, amateur composer and painter, Hannah enjoys biking, eating carbs, and curating Spotify playlists copiously.
 In her abundant free time she writes songs, plays, poetry, fiction and nonfiction.
 Her poems have been featured in the 2019 and 2020 issues of The Trinity Review.
 Hannah is a mezzo-soprano, 2019 Rosalind Phillips Vocal Competition Finalist, an active member and Chapter Night & Events Coordinator of Intervarsity Christian Fellowship at Trinity University, a member of TU Chamber Singers, 2019 and 2020 Breakthrough Houston Teaching Fellow, and Founder and Music Director of Soli Deo Gloria a cappella.